vohi/minicoin/minicoin/jobs/README.md

 manually in your own scripts, if you don't want to use `parse-opts`.

 Otherwise, the roles for the machines will define what other assumptions scripts can make.
-See the **Provisioning** section below for details.
+See the [Roles](../README.md#roles) section for details.